 I'm curious if that imprisonment of an American for speaking his mind on YouTube and X has caused you to consider further support for Ukraine, albeit through Starlink or other means, and also unrelated to that, can you provide any updates about Starlink for Gaza?

-Yeah, I mean, I generally think, look, I understand that if somebody, if an American citizen is in another country and violates that country's laws or those countries' laws, even if their actions would not violate the laws in the United States, that that person would then be put in prison.
+Yeah, I mean, I generally think, look, look, I understand that if somebody, if an American citizen is in another country and violates that country's laws or what those countries' laws, even if their actions would not violate the laws in the United States, that that person would then be put in prison.

-But in the case of Ukraine, the United States is providing a vast amount of aid to Ukraine, and the United States government has an obligation to protect its citizens.
+But in the case of Ukraine, the United States is providing a vast amount of aid to Ukraine.

-Even if one disagrees with what, you know, that I guess YouTuber or journalist, depending on your perspective, what they posted, I feel uncomfortable sending massive aid to Ukraine if they're putting American citizens in jail for doing videos on YouTube.
+And so I think even if one disagrees with what that I guess YouTuber or journalist, depending on your perspective, what they posted, I feel uncomfortable sending massive aid to Ukraine if they're putting American citizens in jail for doing videos on YouTube.

 If you choose to do so, you're going to be considered part of the opposing side, and you can't really be too surprised when you get arrested.